 The quantity and quality of the Board compensation is reviewed on an annual basis.
 At present, the Board is satisfied that the current Board compensation arrangements, which currently only include incentive stock options, adequately reflect the responsibilities and risks involved in being an effective director of the Corporation.
 At the present time, the CEO has not received any cash compensation for acting as director.
 The number of options to be granted is determined by the Compensation Committee.

-The following directors of the Corporation are directors of other reporting issuers:
+The following proposed nominees for election as directors of the Corporation are directors of other reporting issuers:

 Louis Montpellier Independence Gold Corp.
 (TSXV)